nychealth/EH-dataportal/content/data-stories/housing-health/index.md

 photocredit: "Michael Appleton/Mayoral Photography Office"
 ---

-To do:

-- replace all text
-- replace all audio clips

 ---

 <i>Health is determined by many factors, including social and economic conditions.
 People tend to be healthier when they have access to economic and financial stability, higher education, access to good health care, and safe, connected communities.
 In 2020, the NYC Health Department held a series of Community Conversations with residents and local stakeholders across 26 neighborhoods in the city.